 Look for Work Close to the End of a Fiscal Year

 Another good time of year to put your search in overdrive is at the end of a fiscal year.
-Big companies and government agencies often have money left at the end of the year, and if they don’t spend it, they lose it.
+Big companies and government agencies often have money left at the end of the fiscal year, and if they don’t spend it, they lose it.
 Find out when the fiscal year ends for people you want to work for, and drop them a line or call them to say hello around that time.
-I picked up lots of work over the years from people who found themselves with money to spend and only a couple of weeks to spend it.
+I picked up lots of work from people who found themselves with money to spend and only a couple of weeks to spend it.

 Ask for Advice

 More likely, they would have loved to talk about their jobs and pass on bits of useful information.
-Most people love to talk about their work, and if you’re not pressuring them to give you a job or introduction immediately, they’re usually happy to give you advice, which can start out as general advice, but become more specific if they like you.
+Most people love to talk about their work, and if you’re not pressuring them to give you a job or an introduction immediately, they’re usually happy to give you advice, which can start out as general advice, but become more specific if they like you.

 Build Your Reputation

 Finally, once you get assignments move heaven and earth to do a good job.
 It’s absolutely shocking how many writers miss their deadlines.
 Make your deadlines.
-Author Mur Lafferty said this best on a panel at the recent WorldCon conference about writing games, but it applies to all writing situations: If you get a reputation for being dependable, you’re more likely to get work.
+Author Mur Lafferty said this best on a panel at the WorldCon conference about writing games, but it applies to all writing situations: If you get a reputation for being dependable, you’re more likely to get work.
 Even if you’re not the most brilliant writer editors know, if they know you’ll turn in decent work on time, you are much more likely to get hired than the brilliant writer who is always late.